fwerkor/capos/README.md

 Some key highlights of CapOS:

-•**Highly Lightweight**: CapOS is built from OpenWrt, an embedded operating system based on Linux.
+* **Highly Lightweight**: CapOS is built from OpenWrt, an embedded operating system based on Linux.
 It has a small footprint that can run on various hardware from routers to PCs.
 The lightweight design allows CapOS to run smoothly even on devices with limited resources.

 •**Friendly Web UI**: CapOS provides an simple but powerful web-based interface LuCI for easy server management.
 Users can easily manage system settings, monitor resources and install packages through the web UI without much Linux knowledge.